 The Group recognised a liability to pay environmental taxes imposed by legislation in full at the end of the tax year (31 March), when the obligating event in the legislation occurs.
-The levy for the year ended 31 March 2024 of EUR 30 thousand (2023: EUR 30 thousand) has been recognised as administrative expense in profit or loss for the six months ended 30 June 2024.
-At 30 June 2024, no liability for environmental taxes has been recognised.
+The levy for the year ended 31 March 2025 of EUR 30 thousand (2024: EUR 30 thousand) has been recognised as 'administrative expenses' in profit or loss for the six months ended 30 June 2025.
+At 30 June 2025, no liability for environmental taxes has been recognised.